New Mexico EBT Deposit Schedule for 2025

 What to Do if Your EBT Balance Runs Out Early

-If your household has very little income, you might qualify for emergency SNAP benefits.
-This can get a fresh EBT load onto your card within seven days of your request.
+If your household has very little income, you can ask for emergency SNAP, also known as expedited SNAP.
+This can get benefits loaded onto your EBT card within seven days, providing relief before your next New Mexico SNAP payment schedule deposit.

-You may qualify if your household meets one of these conditions:
+Your household may qualify if you meet one of these conditions:

 You have under $150 in gross monthly income and $100 or less in cash or bank funds.